dgussin/node-todo-api/video.md

 * 84 - Updating a Resource - PATCH /todos/:id
 * 85 - Testing PATCH /todos/:id
 * 86 - Create a Test Database

+## Section 8: Security and Authentication
+* 87 - Section Into
+* 88 - Setting Up the User Model